superjax/inertial_sense_ros/README.md

 rosrun inertial_sense inertial_sense_node
 ```

-For running the node from command line with specific parameter values and topic remapping, refer to the [Remapping Arguments](http://wiki.ros.org/Remapping%20Arguments) page.
+For changing parameter values and topic remapping from the command line using `rosrun` refer to the [Remapping Arguments](http://wiki.ros.org/Remapping%20Arguments) page.

+For setting parameters and topic remappings from a launch file, refer to the [Roslaunch for Larger Projects](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) page.

 ## Parameters
 - `~port` (string, default: "/dev/ttyUSB0")